 Chopaka Mountain to Hurley Peak

-Hurley Peak was just a little over a mile north of Chopaka Mountain.
-So from the top, we dropped down the gentle north ridge to the saddle.
-Then we crossed the old road and continued up Hurley Peak’s mild southern slopes to the top.
+Hurley Peak was a little over a mile north of Chopaka Mountain.
+From the top, we dropped onto the gentle north ridge to the saddle and crossed the old road.
+Then we continued up Hurley Peak’s mild south slopes to the top.

-Views were similar to Chopaka Mountain.
-But here, I could see more of Palmer Lake flowing through the broad Similkameen River Valley.
-Then it dawned on me that we had crossed the river five years earlier near its source by Manning Park.
+Overall, the views here were similar to Chopaka Mountain.
+But I saw more Palmer Lake flowing through the broad Similkameen River Valley.
+Soon, it dawned on me that we had crossed it by Manning Park five years earlier.

 See more trip photos here.